SharePoint Online: Copy List Views using PowerShell

 Do you need to create a copy of a list view in SharePoint Online?
 Maybe you need to make some changes to the view and don’t want to affect the original.
 Or maybe you simply want to have a backup copy of the view in case something happens to the original.
 In any case, copying a list view is easy to do.
 This article will show you how to copy a list view in SharePoint Online.

-- Under the “Start from an existing view” section pick any existing view.
+2. Under the “Start from an existing view” section, pick any existing view.

-- Provide a name to your new view, modify as needed and click OK to copy the view.
+Provide a name for your new view, modify it as needed, and click OK to copy the view.

 How to Copy SharePoint view using PowerShell CSOM?

 To copy a view in SharePoint Online, use this PowerShell script.
-This is a handy way to duplicate a view or create a new view based on an existing view.
+This is a handy way to duplicate a view or create a new one based on an existing one.

 #Load SharePoint CSOM Assemblies